 The policy record can specify policy advice of none, quarantine, or reject.
 It can also specify an optional percentage of how often to apply the policy.
 Advice of none means to do whatever the recipient would have done with the message anyway.
 Advice of quarantine means to treat the message extra skeptically, perhaps by filing it in a spam folder or marking it as suspicious.
 Advice of reject asks the recipient to reject the message at the end of the Simple Mail Transfer Protocol (SMTP) session and not handle it further.
 If the percentage is less than 100, the advice is to treat that percentage of unaligned mail from the domain according to the advice, and the rest one step less.
-For example, if the advice were reject and the percent was 25, one-fourth of unaligned mail would be rejected and the other three-quarters would be quarantined.
+For example, if the advice were reject and the other three-quarters would be quarantined.
 (The percent has no effect if the policy is none.)